artylope/artylope-jekyll/_works/01_parkingsg.md

 ###### what staying over at a friend's place will make of your car's dashboard ######

 # The Solution #
-  In October 2017, we released Parking.sg, a mobile app that allows motorists in Singapore pay for parking charges using their mobile phones at all coupon-based public car parks.
+  In October 2017, we released Parking.sg, a mobile app that allows motorists in Singapore pay for parking charges at all coupon-based public car parks.
 The app has these 3 main features.

   <div><img src="/img/works_parking/parking_features.png"></div>